ShresthaSamita/CS5103_qkp232_Samita/README.md

 Implementation
 ==============
 This program implements a set of string manipulation functions on a document, to gather various statistics on the words stored in that document.
 As a first   requirement, we start with finding the unique words along with their frequencies.
+Then, the program is extended to count the number of lines and characters.

 Running the Project
 ===================